Estimate Time7 min

 A good—or poor—credit history is something that will follow your teen throughout adulthood.
 Good credit may be the ticket they need to buy a home at an affordable price when they are older.
 Conversely, poor credit may prevent them from borrowing money, creating a financial hurdle for years to come.

-The tricky part about building good credit is that it's a "chicken-and-egg" problem.
+Building credit can be tricky.
 It helps to have credit to build credit.
-And it’s difficult for your teen to convince a credit card company that they're responsible unless they've had a chance to prove it.
+It’s difficult for your teen to convince a credit card company that they're responsible unless they've had a chance to prove itbut you can help.

 Talking to your kids about money